PersephonyAPI/Node-Movie-Quotes/README.md

    Sent Text Message: The random quote: "I'm about to do to you what Limp Bizkit did to music in the late '90s."
    ```

-2. Sending movie quote via call (where +1XXXXXXXXXX represents the E.164 formatted phone number the quote should go to)
+2. Sending movie quote via call (where +1XXXXXXXXXX represents the E.164 formatted phone number the quote should go to):

    ```bash
    $ node src/main call +1XXXXXXXXXX